jinghua000/json-format-tool/README.md

 curl -X GET http://127.0.0.1:3000/my-api | json-format-tool
 ```

-Other options you can check inside cli tool also.
+Other options you can check inside the cli tool.

 ```bash
 json-format-tool -h